operativeF/metabench/README.md

 Metabench is also a collection of compile-time microbenchmarks written using the `metabench.cmake` module.
-The benchmarks measure the compile-time performance of various algorithms provided by different metaprogramming libraries, and the results are gathered into pretty charts at http://ldionne.github.io/metabench.
+The benchmarks measure the compile-time performance of various algorithms provided by different metaprogramming libraries.
+The benchmarks are updated nightly with the latest version of each library, and the results are published at http://metaben.ch.

 ### Requirements
 Metabench requires [CMake][] 3.1 or higher and [Ruby][] 2.1 or higher.